Jagadeeswari4/Research-Paper-Analyser/README.md

-# Research-Paper-Analyser
+Research Paper Analyser is an AI-powered web application that automatically extracts and analyzes key insights from academic research papers using Natural Language Processing and Machine Learning.
+Users can upload PDF papers and receive instant structured analysis including title, abstract summary, keywords, methodology, algorithms used, dataset information, results, advantages, and future scope.
+The application is built with React.js for the frontend, Python FastAPI for the backend, and MongoDB for database storage, featuring a modern glass-morphism user interface with secure user authentication

-AI-Powered Academic Paper Analysis Tool  Automatically extracts key insights from research papers using NLP &amp; ML.
-Upload PDFs to get instant analysis: title, abstract summary, methodology, algorithms, results, and future scope.
-Built with React + Python FastAPI.
+Try the live application here: [Research Paper Analyser](https://earnest-kangaroo-3215f2.netlify.app)